-(3) Once the “Request to Engage in Outside Employment” has been approved by the Director, the Member will be required to submit a report of his/her outside earnings upon the request of and at intervals determined by the Director.
+(3) Once the “Request to Engage in Outside Employment” has been approved by the Director, the Member will be required to submit a report of their outside earnings upon the request of and at intervals determined by the Director.

 (4) A “Report of Earnings from Outside Employment” will be returned with proper documentation within the timeframe stated in the request.
 Failure to do so may result in a reduction or suspension of benefits.

 (5) Documentation acceptable for reporting Other Employment wages include valid copies of payroll records, paystubs, W-2 and income tax returns.

 (6) When a Member chooses to pursue Self-Employment rather than seek regular employment:

 (a) The Director will initially assume the Member’s Self-Employment wages as zero dollars.
 The Director will calculate an estimate of Self-Employment wages when sufficient wage, hour and expense documentation is available but no later than six months (6) after the Member’s Self-Employment started.